 Registration for Weekend Masses

-- Online Registration will be made available every Monday at 12:00PM for the following Saturday evening & Sunday weekend masses .
+- Online Registration will be made available every Thursday at 10:00AM for the following weekend masses .

-- Once you have completed your registration, if you create a second registration, your first registration will be cancelled.
+- Registration closes every Sunday at 10:30 AM.
+Once you have completed your registration, if you create a second registration, your first registration will be cancelled.

 - Try to register persons who can sit with you.